-The LDA classifier results from assuming that the observations within each class come from a normal distribution with a class-specific mean vector and a common variance σ^2 and plugging estimates for these parameters into the Bayes classifier.
+The LDA approach did almost as well.
+The LDA classifier results from assuming that the observations within each class come from a normal distribution with a class-specific mean vector and a common variance $\sigma^2$ and plugging estimates for these parameters into the Bayes classifier.